Abjiri/uminho-miei/4/1st semester/FSD/README.md

 The objective of this project was to develop a distributed system for storage of pairs <key,value> in **JAVA** that ensured concurrence and data consistency, with an API for GET/POST requests.
 The system followed several assumptions: the set of servers is fixed, previously known and there are no failures.

-The assignment was developed in the **Distributed Systems** profile of the Master's Degree, in the first semester (2020/21).
+The assignment was developed in the **Distributed Systems** profile of the Master's Degree (2020/21).

 ### Content